COG-UK/camb-uni-phylo/README.md

 ---

 This repository contains the publicly available metadata, configuration files used to generate the results presented in https://doi.org/10.21203/rs.3.rs-520627/v1.

-Note that because of the GISAID terms of use genomic sequences cannot be shared in this repository.
-Instead we make the ENA accessions available for all sequences we produced and make the GISAID accessions available for all sequences used in our analyses.
+We make the ENA accessions available for all sequences we used.
+These sequences can also be found on the [COG-UK website](https://www.cogconsortium.uk).

 ## Abstract